plblum/jivs/README.md

 // or
 vm.vh.input("Age").setValues(25, "25");
 ```
+Use `setInputValue()` when you have parsers setup, as they will convert and save the native value for you.
+See <a href="#wheretousevalidation">Where you want to use validation</a>.

 Both functions have an options parameter.
 See the previous section for its definition.
 ### Getting the value
 Use `getValue()` to get the value from any ValueHost.
 For an InputValueHost, it returns the native value.
 The `evaluate()` function of Conditions use this to gather data.
 If you are reassembling a Model from the ValidationManager, use it there too.